 Choir in all competitions are actively encouraged to include works by composers born or resident in the island of Ireland.
 Choirs are directed to:

 a) The score library of Irish contemporary choral music in·The Contemporary Music Centre.
 A representative and graded catalogue of choral works from CMC’s library is available below.
 Sample pages are also available for a selection of choral works at www.cmc.ie/digitalarchive.
 In addition staff of the Centre will be pleased to assist choirs in their choice.
 Email: email@example.com.
 Scores may be purchased directly from the Centre or online through www.cmc.ie/shop.

-b) The National Chamber Choir (NCCI), the Contemporary Music Centre (CMC) and the Association of Irish Choirs (AOIC) will launch an anthology of Irish choral music together with a recording of the works, in October 2012.
+b) Chamber Choir Ireland (CCI), the Contemporary Music Centre (CMC) and the Association of Irish Choirs (AOIC) launched an anthology of Irish choral music together with a recording of the works, in October 2012, entitled “Choirland”.
 This Anthology is funded by the Arts Council, within the context of the objectives set out in the document “Raising your Voice” and celebrates sixty years since the Arts Council was founded.
-An online facility to download licensed scores will be launched during the 2013 Festival.
+Further information on ‘Choirland’ anthology is available here.

 c) The Commission Scheme administered by the Arts Council (70 Merrion Square, Dublin 2.
 Tel: 01 6180200)